 Since 2019, ShareAction has been working on a Healthy Markets coalition group.
 The Healthy Market Initiative aims to make food retailers and manufactures take accountability for their role and impact on people's diets.
-The Fund is a member of the Healthy Markets coalition and, along with other members, represents over \$2 trillion in assets under management.
+The City of Westminster is a member of the Healthy Markets coalition and along with other members, represents over \$2 trillion in assets under management.